)

 Unclear claims process

-High number of negative reviews
+High volume of negative customer reviews

 Non-owner car insurance